This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 Several causes and risk factors can result in cataracts:

 - Abnormally low levels of calcium in the blood (hypocalcemia)

-Most likely, your regular vet will refer you to a veterinary ophthalmologist, who specializes in eye disorders.
+Most likely, your regular vet will refer you to a veterinary ophthalmologist specializing in eye disorders.
 There are several advanced diagnostic tests the ophthalmologist uses to determine the severity of your pup’s condition and if he needs surgery.
-These can include:

 - An eye exam using a slit lamp biomicroscope and indirect ophthalmoscope

 - Ultrasound or electroretinography (ERG) to examine your dog’s retinas

 - CAT scan to visualize all areas in and around his eyes